-My home is lived in and messy most of the time.
-It seldom looks as clean and tidy as this!
-Although I love styling it, the main criteria is that it’s as eco as I can make it.
-It’s energy comes from Ecotricity, the greenest energy supplier in the UK.
-They use solar and wind and plough all their profits back into building more turbines and panels.
+My home is lived in and messy and as eco as we can make it.
+Gas and electric come from Ecotricity, the greenest energy supplier in the UK who use solar and wind and plough all their profits back into building more turbines and panels.
 We were one of their very first customers many years back now.
-The house is also super insulated and almost every thing in it has been designed and made by Dan or myself.
+The house is also super insulated and almost every thing in it has been designed and made by us.

 I store the washing-up liquid in an old sangria bottle, complete with castanets, that we bought back from one of our trips to Ibiza.